joshuaheck1/VM-creation/README.md

 <h2>High-Level Steps</h2>

+- Step 1: Create a Resource Group in Azure
-- Step 1: Create the Windows VM in Azure
+- Step 2: Create the Windows VM in Azure
-- Step 2: Create the Linux VM in Azure
+- Step 3: Create the Linux VM in Azure

 <h2>Walkthrough Demonstration</h2>